 Notes: This program is designed for students planning to continue their education at a four-year college or university.
-See the front section of the catalog about information and requirements for University Parallel/Transfer Programs.
+See University Parallel/Transfer Programs in the general information section of the catalog.

-Liberal Studies
+Liberal Studies (AA)

 Liberal Studies provides a student with the means to explore a variety of interests in diverse academic disciplines and develop his or her academic and career goals in the process.
 If a student desires a broad foundation with an interdisciplinary approach, Liberal Studies is not only an excellent preparation for transferring to many university programs but also focuses on developing effective communication skills, writing, problem solving, civic responsibility, and critical thinking.
 The aforementioned skills help to develop independent thinking, the ability to adapt to the demands and changes that occur in society and the workplace, and an appreciation of the arts and sciences that will last a lifetime.
 Students should identify a faculty advisor to help them choose appropriate coursework.
 Note that students must earn a C or better in all coursework in the Major Courses.
 For more information, contact a faculty person or the Advising and Career Services Office.